 And equality means parity of resources.
 As the parties of Westminster are now committed to the retention of the Barnett funding mechanism, Wales cannot be disadvantaged any longer.
 If Wales were funded to the same level as Scotland then that would result in an additional £1.2 billion a year of investment.

 With so many people despairing at the policies of the Westminster elite – now officially the ‘austerity alliance’, in Wales we can seize an opportunity to empower our country, strengthen our communities and end the futile race to the bottom that has characterised the ideologically-driven Westminster cuts agenda.

 Leanne Wood is the leader of Plaid Cymru.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.